Walker & Royce

 Frequently Asked Questions

-Some of Walker & Royce's most popular songs include Could Heaven Ever Be Like This - Walker & Royce and Chris Lorenzo Remix, Diamond Therapy, I Don't Remember.
-These tracks have impressed fans and helped cement their place in the music industry.
+Walker & Royce's most streamed songs include Could Heaven Ever Be Like This - Walker & Royce and Chris Lorenzo Remix, Diamond Therapy, I Don't Remember.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.